 If you would like to learn more about the different logo design types, read this article.

 Your logo design should be clear and legible in each format.
-If you would like to know more about the different types of file formats, click here.
+If you would like to know more about the different file formats, click here.

 If you’re working with a designer, ask them what file types they will deliver upon completion of the project.
-For business owners designing their own logos, make sure you will have access to each file type.
+For business owners designing their logos, make sure you will have access to each file type.

 8. Be Unique

 One-third of Fortune 500 companies use the color blue in their logo.

 Because research by color psychologists shows that blue is a signal of trust.
 So, based on this assumption, should you consider using blue in your logo design?